aurelia/skeleton-navigation/skeleton-typescript-webpack/README.md

 ## Feature configuration

-Most of the configuration will happen in the `webpack.config.ts` file.
+Most of the configuration will happen in the `webpack.config.js` file.
 There, you may configure advanced loader features or add direct SASS or LESS loading support.

 ## Bundling